jumpcutking/threads/README.md

 ## Requests, Actions, and Messages
 Message objects are sent to threads, and children are handled internally.
 However, suppose you're trying to add support for threads in your application and spawn a different process (which you can do by sending spawn.command: (command) when adding a thread) or perhaps integrate with other parts of your program.
 In that case, you'll need to know how messages are formatted.

 Message objects will always have a meta object.
-Each request will override this object, but received messages will not be overridden and are expected to send messages in the following format.
+Each request will override this object, but received messages will not be overridden, and messages will be expected to be sent in the following format.

 ```Javascript
     {